mah-shamim/community-starter-kit/.github/ISSUE_TEMPLATE/user_question.md

 ## I've already tried

 _Help us help you by letting us know what you have already tried in your efforts to accomplish this.
 If you don't put anything here, we are likely to point you to the docs :wink:_

+## I've already tried

+_Help us help you by letting us know what you have already tried in your efforts to accomplish this.
+If you don't put anything here, we are likely to point you to the docs :wink:_